tiki/apps-rewards-ios/README.md

 # TIKI Rewards App

-The TIKI Rewards App is a low code solution for integrating reward functionalities into your iOS applications in exchange of user data licensing and Card Linked Offer Cashback Connections.
+The TIKI Rewards App is a versatile solution for seamlessly integrating reward functionalities into your Android applications, offering users exclusive benefits in exchange for data licensing and Card Linked Offer Cashback Connections.

-This SDK provides easy-to-use classes and functions to enhance your app with features like theming, account management, data capture, and licensing.
+This SDK provides easy-to-use Kotlin classes and functions to elevate your app's capabilities, including theming, account management, data capture, licensing, Card Linked Offers, and Cashback Connections.

 ## Features
-- **Card Linked Offers** Exclusive offers from our partners to end users.
+- **Card Linked Offers:** Exclusive offers from our partners for end users.
-- **Cashback Connections** Automatic activation of cashback eligible transactions.
+- **Cashback Connections:** Automatic activation of cashback eligible transactions.
-- **Receipt data extraction** Extraction of detailed anonymous receipt data, including SKU-level transaction data.
+- **Receipt Data Extraction:** Detailed anonymous receipt data extraction, including SKU-level transaction data.
 - **Licensing:** Implement data licensing functionalities in the [TIKI Data Licensing Infrastructure](https://mytiki.com) with the `LicenseService` class.
 - **Theming:** Customize the visual appearance of the UIs to match your app.